Aged Care Act 1997

-The Aged Care Act 1997 (Cth) is an Act of the Parliament of Australia, which regulates aged care in Australia, in particular services paid for by the government.
+The Aged Care Act 1997 (Cth) is an Act of the Australian parliament regulating aged care, particularly services funded by the Commonwealth government.

+The Act was replaced by the Aged Care Act 2024 via the Aged Care (Consequential and Transitional Provisions) Act 2024 following the Royal Commission into Aged Care Quality and Safety, which found systemic failures in the aged care system.
+The new Aged Care Act came into effect on 1 July 2025.

 The Act

 It sets out rules on funding, regulation, approval of providers, subsidies and fees, standards, quality of care,rights of people receiving care and non-compliance.

 It is the basis of the proposed Aged Care Code of Conduct which is to come into effect on 1 December 2022.
 This requires approved providers, aged care workers (including contractors) and governing persons to meet a series of obligations:

 When providing care, supports and services to people, I must: